-The NUS Career Centre enhances the employability of our students through career preparation workshops that assist them in identifying and developing their career goals.
+The Career for Future-Ready Graduates enhances the employability of our students through career preparation workshops that assist them in identifying and developing their career goals.

 Guidelines on Part-Time Employment for International Students